tengstrand/lein-polylith/readme.md

 ## Development

-So far we have used the console when interacting with the system and the code.
-Most often you want more than that, like an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) or an advanced editor.
+So far we have used the console when interacting with the system and the code but very often you want more than that, like an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) or an advanced editor.

 The *development* project is just an ordinary Leiningen project and can be edited from any development environment of your choice.
 Here we will use [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the [Cursive plugin](https://cursive-ide.com/) as an example.